Barça Academy Summer Program Airport Transfer Information & Camp Frequently Asked Questions

 Q: My child has to follow a specific diet for health reasons.
 Is it possible?

 A: If your child has any special dietary requirements, if you did not mention it when you registered online, please inform us as soon as possible.
 Most diets can be catered for by prior arrangement.
+Futbol First will ensure every food allergy is well taken care of and the player still receives a nutritious Mediterranean meal three times a day.
+It is very important that you provide the allergies or special needs of the player to Futbol First when filling out the online registration form.

 Q: My child takes prescription medication – should I inform you about this?